mystica2000/Typescript-advanced/src/type-guard/Resources.md

 -   "in" operator
 -   "Type Predicate" (type as a property in object)

-can be done using other methods too.
+Type guard can be done using other methods too.

 #### Resources Used: